Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

     - working on frontend for chat, trying to add receivers picture on left and sender on right to space things

     - WELCOME SCREEN have the title transition in, and then the login screen transitions in

+**StarDate 01.27.2020**
+    - Inbox finished at a good spot, try to figure out how to float messages right and left.
+        - Next step is implementing search function so user can get to a profile to send message

+    - Work on search function